By Larry Habegger

 Max was on his knees, digging with his huge hands.
 I was amazed at the breadth of his back, the taut muscles of his shoulders, the girth of his arms.
 He was as broad as he was tall, with a big belly that must have taken years of effort to acquire, a blondish-white beard trimmed close.
 I couldn’t tell if he was 55 or 75, but clearly he was a strong fellow who was completely at home in this environment.

-He was obsessed, as if starved, and I began to think he deposited us here just so he could get some of this bush food.
+He seemed obsessed, and I began to think he deposited us here just so he could get some of this bush food.
 He was up to his elbows now, hunched over the Earth as if reaching into the depths of its soul, reaching down as if to touch his own soul deep in the bowels of the land.
-He was grinning, glowing, completely consumed by this communion with the Earth.
+He was glowing, completely consumed by this communion with the Earth.

 And then he found them.
 He pulled up some skinny bulbs, knocked the dust off, put them in his mouth and chewed.
 He smiled, then looked at me, eyes bright.

 On the way back we took it slowly, enjoying the flight of magpie geese, the purple reflections of clouds on the water, the calm after the storm.
-Suddenly a huge splash erupted to our left and Max stopped the boat immediately.
-Waves two feet high coursed toward us from the single flick of a crocodile’s tail, and the boat rocked as if crossing a wake.
+Suddenly a huge splash erupted to our left and Max killed the engine.
+Waves two feet high coursed toward us and the boat rocked as if crossing a wake.
 There wasn’t a sound on the billabong until Max uttered, “Now that was a big crocodile.”

 The image of that crocodile we didn’t see stayed with me.
-The power of that creature, so ominous, so primeval, so bent on satisfying its hunger and nothing more, reflected the frightening beauty of these wild places.
+The power of that creature, so ominous, so primeval, reflected the frightening beauty of these wild places.
 There are things here we cannot conceive, powers that make a mockery of our civilized concerns, hidden creatures with clear meanings.
 We are at the top of the food chain, yes, but only by a thread.

 About Larry Habegger: